Nothing is more comforting and nostalgic to me than a plate of Arroz con Gandules, also known as Puerto Rican Rice with Pigeon Peas.

 Instructions

 - Then add gandules.
 If canned, rinse and drain.
 If frozen, do not thaw.
 If fresh, add in without manipulation.
-Next add bay leaves for extra flavoring.
-Allow to infuse with sofrito tomato base.

 - If desired add stuffed olives.
-Next, pour room temperature water in the dutch pot, stir lightly and begin to heavily season.
+Next, pour room temperature water in the dutch pot, stir lightly and begin to season.

 - Add sazon, adobo, dried oregano and salt if needed.
 Carefully taste and adjust seasonings to liking.